A graphical framework for interpretable correlation matrix models: Application to real data

-We fitted five models with various levels of flexibility to illustrate how our new approach offers a trade-off between the model assuming independence and the model with full correlations, both in terms of flexibility and computational burden, see Table \ref{tab:dmodels}.
-First, we fitted the Besag-York-Molli\'e model \cite{Besag1991} for each vector in $\mm x$ corresponding to each one of the diseases, independently, as model $M_A$.
+First, we fitted the Besag-York-Molli\'e (BYM) model \cite{Besag1991} for each vector in $\mm x$ corresponding to each one of the diseases, independently, as model $M_A$.
+See appendix \ref{sec:appB} for PC prior for the spatial component.
 In the second model $M_B$, the disease part is modelled with an unstructured correlation matrix, for which we used a PC prior for the precision parameters and LKJ prior \cite{lewandowski2009generating} for the correlation parameters with $\eta=1$, and an independent identically distributed random effect for the spatial areas.
 While model $M_C$ is the same, except the spatial part is an MCAR.
 The last two models, $M_D, M_E$ present a correlation derived from the graph for the disease and an MCAR for the spatial part, respectively.
 These models assume the same spatial smoothing for each disease and that the correlation among diseases is the same in the different parts of the study area.
-Finally, to evaluate and compare the five fitted models, we reported for each the Deviance Information Criteria (DIC), the Widely applicable Bayesian information criterion (WAIC), and the Conditional predictive ordinate using either leave-one-out (CPO) or leave-group-out (GCPO) cross-validation, with level set $m=5$, which means that at least $5$ data points are removed to cross-validate each observation, see \cite{Liu2022,art720} for details.
+Finally, to evaluate and compare the five fitted models, we reported for each the Deviance Information Criteria (DIC), the Widely applicable Bayesian information criterion (WAIC), and the Conditional predictive ordinate using either leave-one-out (CPO) or leave-group-out (GCPO, $n=5$) cross-validation, with level set $n=5$, which means that at least $5$ data points are removed to cross-validate each observation, see \cite{Liu2022,art720} for details.